NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ```
 AirLoopHVAC:ExhaustSystem,
        \extensible:2 - Just duplicate last two fields and comments (changing numbering, please)
-       \memo Define dedicated exhaust systems that
+       \memo Define the zone exhaust systems that
-       \memo combines exhausts of multiple AirLoopHVAC systems
+       \memo can be used for an AirLoopHVAC:ExhaustSystem
   A1 , \field Name
        \required-field
   A2 , \field Availability Schedule Name
-       \note Availability schedule name for this exhaust system.
+       \note Availability schedule name for this zone exhaust system.
 Schedule value > 0 means it is available.
        \note If this field is blank, the exhaust system is always available.
        \type object-list
        \object-list ScheduleNames